rohankatakam/csm_cerebrium/README.md

 ## Performance Considerations

-- The API typically responds in 300-500ms for short text inputs
+- The API typically responds in 5-10 seconds for short text inputs on Cerebrium
-- For longer texts, response time scales approximately linearly
+- For longer texts, response time scales approximately linearly with text length
+- Local testing is faster but requires appropriate GPU hardware
 - The deployment is configured to automatically scale based on demand

+## Implementation Details

+### Core Components

+1. **Tokenization**: Uses the Llama-3.2-1B tokenizer for text processing
+2. **Error Handling**:
+   - Detects empty sample cases and implements intelligent retry with modified parameters
+   - Reduces temperature and narrows top-k sampling for more focused generation
+   - Can simplify long prompts if needed
+3. **Context Support**: Designed to work best with audio context (previous speech segments)

+### Testing Scripts

+- **test_phrase.py**: For testing the deployed Cerebrium API
+- **test_with_context.py**: For local testing with proper context handling

+## Best Practices

+1. **Test Locally First**: Always test changes locally before deploying to Cerebrium
+2. **Use Context When Possible**: The model works best with proper context
+3. **Monitor Log Output**: Check for warnings about empty samples or retries
+4. **Verify Audio Quality**: Always verify the audio outputs match expectations
+5. **Track File Sizes**: Silent audio typically has a larger file size with repeating patterns

 ## Future Improvements

 - Streaming audio response for real-time applications
-- Support for audio context to create more natural continuations
+- Better context handling for more natural conversational speech
 - Voice cloning capabilities
+- Fine-tuning for specialized domains